beeltec/vsix/README.md

 - Search for extensions in the Visual Studio Code marketplace
 - Install extensions to Visual Studio Code or Cursor
 - Automatic system architecture detection
-- Beautiful table display for search results
+- Table display for search results
 - Support for custom marketplace URLs

 ## Platform Support